 Kittens above 3 weeks old are the recommended age to introduce them to the litter box.
 This is an important stage for kitten development and growth so it's important to introduce a kitten-safe litter.
 Opt for natural, non scented and chemical-free as kittens may consume the litter.

-Don't purchase a litter box as of yet, because most of it are not suitable for kittens.
+Don't purchase a litter box as yet, because most of it is not suitable for kittens.
 Instead, use a normal cardboard box and make sure the walls are low enough for the kittens to walk into.